 In recent years, a significant number of states around the world have embarked on adopting or revising classification regimes and related laws.
 This trend in turn has been sparked by several developments.
 Perhaps most significant has been the rapid adoption of access to information laws since the fall of the Berlin Wall, with the result that, as of June 2013, more than 5.2 billion people in 95 countries around the world are entitled to exercise the right of access to information—at least in law, if not in practice.
 People in these countries are—often for the first time—grappling with the question of whether and under what circumstances information may be kept secret.
 Other developments contributing to an increase in proposed secrecy legislation include government responses to terrorism or the threat of terrorism, and an interest in having secrecy regulated by law in the context of democratic transitions.

-National Security Principles and the Right to Information
+Global Principles on National Security and the Right to Information (the Tshwane Principles)

 These Principles were developed in order to provide guidance to those engaged in drafting, revising or implementing laws or provisions relating to the state’s authority to withhold information on national security grounds or to punish the disclosure of such information.

 For more detail, see a full page dedicated to the Global Principles on National Security and the Right to Information (the Tshwane Principles), including international and regional law and standards and writings of experts.